+Finding the right cosmetic treatments for acne scars aren’t doesn’t have to be so difficult.
+There are loads of cosmetic treatments out there to improve your skin’s surface and make the acne scarring less noticeable.
 Facial blemishes occur as a direct result of a skin pore that becomes clogged with excess oil, dead skin cells, and bacteria.
 The pore starts to swell, and a break in the follicle wall occurs.
 A minor infection usually heals quickly and leaves no mark, but if the orifice develops a cyst and the thick wall of the pore breaks, then the infection rapidly spreads to surrounding tissue to form deep lesions.
-The skin works to repair the damage by forming collagen fibers, but the repair is not smooth, so the skin develops acne scars.
+The skin works to repair the damage by forming collagen fibres, but the repair is not smooth, so the skin develops acne scars.

 Acne and Scarring